json-ld/json-ld.org/README.md

 Website Analytics
 -----------------

 Google Analytics has been used on this site since 2013.
-There are to GA identifiers in use:
+There are two GA identifiers in use:

 * UA-40462488-1 for `primer/`, `spec/`, and `requirements/`
-* UA-42886053-1 for everything else (per the default).
+* UA-42886053-1 for everything else (per the default)

 The default code can be overridden by setting `ga` to a specific number (ex:
 `40462488`) in the page's front matter.